 It is always very exciting to see how a small change creates such a big impact on the bottom line.

-If you are struggling to generate sales online, this article give you a systematic way of looking at your digital marketing strategy to identify holes.
+If you are struggling to generate sales online, this article will you a systematic way of looking at your digital marketing strategy.
+It will help you to identify holes.

-Reason # 1 – You are not targeting you audience correctly
+Reason # 1 – You are not relating to your customers

-But the key mistake many business owners (including our client) are making is not targeting the audience in the way that resonates.
+But the key mistake I see many business owners (including our client) make is not connecting with your customers in the way that resonates with them.

 Some of the things to consider: